Bluebells and more spring wildflowers in Carley State Park, Minnesota

 Birdwatching

 Carley State Park is a good place for birdwatching, with a wide variety of birds throughout the year.
 Spring and fall migration should be a good time to be here.
-However, the link to the park’s bird checklist doesn’t work, so I don’t know for sure what to expect throughout the year.
+Carley State Park’s bird checklist is online (PDF).

 Fishing